 Welcome to Rime or Reason, episode 3 of Convergence Manifesto, an Across Eberron adventure path.
 This adventure is the sequel to AE01-02: Live Another Day, available on the Dungeon Masters Guild, using characters and story elements introduced in the previous adventure.
-The adventure plays best in conjunction with the Wayfinder's Guide to Eberron (WGtE) by Keith Baker, also available on the Dungeon Masters Guild.
+This adventure plays best when used in conjunction with either Eberron: Rising from the Last War or the Wayfinder's Guide to Eberron by Keith Baker.
+DMs and players may also enjoy the easy reference materials provided in Across Eberron's Eberronicon: A Pocket Guide to the World.